farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 ## Reusing flow
-The easiest way to compose functions is through a pipeline, mapping return values of one function into parameter for the next function.
+The easiest way to compose functions is through a pipeline.
+That is, mapping return values of one function into parameters for the next function.
+This allows functions on data to be arbitrarily combined as long as the inputs and outputs are mappable.

+Sometimes, the pipeline or flow of actions might be more important than the specific data operations.
-This works to compose data operations.
-However, sometimes we want to reuse the flow and swap behaviors within that flow.
+In this case, we want to reuse a flow and swap behaviors within that flow.

 <!--
 TODO: consider renaming this to flexible behavior part 1 and 2.